owenda7/Individual-Project/README.md

     * isVehicle method returns True if vehicle is on lot or False otherwise
     * removeVehicle method removes vehicle from vehicles list and returns that Vehicle
     * addVehicle method takes a Vehicle object and adds it to vehicles
+    * pickUpVehicle method takes a vin number and returns a vehicle
 * Employee
     * Constructor
     * getters and setter for both entities